For Families

 No food or drinks nearby

-Liquid spills are the most common reason a Chromebook goes in for repair.
-Keep snacks at the table.
+Spills are the single most common reason a Chromebook goes in for repair.
+Snacks at the table, Chromebook at the desk.

 Troubleshooting